ianpetrarca/hicetnunc_api_guide/README.md

 # Hicetnunc / Better Call Dev API Guide
 > A guide for using the Better Call Dev API to query and parse hic et nunc data.

+# how to interact with Hicetnunc using the Better Call Dev API
+Hic et nunc is a decentralized NFT marketplace built on the Tezos blockchain.
+That sounds complicated let's unpack:

+### REST API

+A decentralized system is one where one entity does not have full control over the decision making, additions and maitenance of the system.
+A decentralized system is inherently communal, serving groups of interconnected relevant parties that want to transact with trust.
+In many cases decentralization is impossible to reach, a best attempt at a utopian life.

 # What is Hic Et Nunc?

 Hic et nunc is a decentralized NFT marketplace built on the Tezos blockchain.
 That sounds complicated let's unpack: